Community Murals 2003

 Kevinn Fung depicts the essence of everyday heroism at 4809 Penn Avenue with an image that celebrates the life of Garfield resident Sidney Barlow, who was shot and killed as he tried to stop an incident of gun violence.

 “A Walk Through Milvale” (2003)

-Sandy Kessler Kaminski portrays a memorable array of Millvale’s cultural landmarks and amenities at 112 Lincoln Avenue while the 40th Street Bridge spans the scene, connecting it all back to Pittsburgh.
+Sandy Kessler Kaminski portrays a memorable array of Millvale’s cultural landmarks and historic sites, including its connection to Pittsburgh via the 40th Street Bridge, at 112 Lincoln Avenue.

 Community Murals 2004

 Monique Luck and Leslie Ansley capture the variety, visibility, and strength of the Squirrel Hill neighborhood at 2345 Murray Avenue by featuring portraits of residents engaged in their daily lives.

 “Children’s Alphabet Garden” (2004)